milosz08/event-proxy-system/README.md

 Event proxy system receiving events from a fake SMTP server (on the local network), parsing them and sending them via real-time communication channels (SSE).
-It also includes a simple REST client with CRUD operations and desktop application receiving this events from multiple proxy servers.
+It also includes a simple REST client with CRUD operations and desktop application receiving these events from multiple proxy servers.

 ## Table of content
 * [Author](#author)